-- Section 1.2.5 of Bishop up to equation 1.65. - Section 1.1-1.2 of Rogers and Girolami for fitting linear models.
+- Section 1.1-1.2 of Rogers and Girolami for fitting linear models. - ► Section 1.2.5 of Bishop up to equation 1.65.

 Multi-dimensional Inputs

 - Multivariate functions involve more than one input. - Height might be a function of weight and gender. - There could be other contributory factors. - Place these factors in a feature vector x_i. - Linear function is now defined as mo